booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 ###COLLECTING METRICS

+> *At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.*

 The overall objectives for collecting and analyzing applicable measures, for any measurement program, are to promote continuous improvement, increase productivity, enhance product quality, and adopt effective and efficient practices.
 Metrics that are captured, reviewed, and analyzed prove to be very useful for Agile teams in many ways: they provide a continual evaluation of the progress made in delivering product features to the client and can be used to redirect product-related priorities.
 Agile metrics can also evaluate task completeness in terms of what has been done or not been done.
 When results are communicated to team members and the client, the greater understanding of what is being measured and why reinforces Agile principles.

 Measures collected during execution of a Sprint include Velocity and Effort Variance, Sprint Burndown Chart, Defect Backlog Severity, and Requirement Volatility.
 These measures are submitted to Booz Allen’s organizational measurement repository, DataDrill, and reviewed and evaluated by the Systems Review Board (SRB), and will become the recommended metrics for Agile development firm wide.